You are here

 Schedule and location

-French SkiSparks will meet for 8 Sundays beginning with our first meeting Sunday, January 7, 2018 from 1:30 PM – 3:00 PM at French Regional Park in Plymouth.
-Our last week of club meeting will be Sunday, February 25.
-We will have an end of season festival at Theodore Wirth Park in Minneapolis on Saturday, March 3.
+French SkiSparks will meet for 8 Sundays beginning with our first meeting Sunday, January 5, 2020 from 2:00 PM – 3:30 PM at French Regional Park in Plymouth.
+Our last week of club meeting will be Sunday, February 23 (Birkie Week).
+We will have an end of season festival at Theodore Wirth Park in Minneapolis on Saturday, March 14 in conjuction with the World Cup.

 We will meet at the visitor center at French Regional Park: 12605 Rockford Rd., Plymouth